amkillam/OpenLanguage/docs/development/grammar.md

 # Grammar Files

-OpenLanguage uses GNU YACC and LEX style grammar files to define the lexical analysis and parsing rules for Microsoft Office document languages.
+OpenLanguage uses POSIX yacc and lex style grammar files to define the lexical analysis and parsing rules for Microsoft Office document languages.
 This document provides comprehensive information about working with these grammar files, their structure, and the code generation process.

 ## Overview

 The grammar files in OpenLanguage serve as the foundation for parsing SpreadsheetML formulas and WordprocessingML field instructions.
 The system uses:

-- **GPPG (GNU Parser Parser Generator)**: A YACC-compatible parser generator for .NET
+- **GPPG (GNU Parser Parser Generator)**: A yacc-compatible parser generator for .NET
-- **GPLEX (GNU Parser Lexer Generator)**: A LEX-compatible lexer generator for .NET
+- **GPLEX (GNU Parser Lexer Generator)**: A lex-compatible lexer generator for .NET
 - **C Preprocessor Integration**: Enables conditional compilation and macro expansion

 ## Grammar File Architecture